sylvain-faure/cromosim/doc/source/ftl.rst

-Module for the Follow the Leader model
+Module for the Follow-the-Leader model
 =======================================